Gallium: Liquid gallium

+High pressure phases

+Gallium has one of the most complex phase diagrams of all the elemental metals, with many stable and metastable phases discovered as function of temperature and pressure.
+Gallium exhibits a negative high-pressure melting curve, melting from the complex orthorhombic Ga-I phase when compressed to 0.5 GPa at room temperature.
+On further compression to 2 GPa, liquid Ga crystallizes into a metastable Ga-III phase with a simple body-centred-tetragonal structure.
+A highly complex Ga-II phase with a 103-atom orthorhombic structure can be obtained by compressing Ga-I at temperatures below 273 K. On further compression at room temperature, the Ga-II phase transforms into the Ga-V phase with a rhombohedral structure.
+Above pressures of 14 GPa, the body-centered tetragonal Ga-III is stabilised.
+At extreme pressures of around 120 GPa, the Ga-IV phase with a face-centered-cubic structure is formed.
+At simultaneous high-pressure and high-temperature conditions, liquid gallium experiences an increase in atomic packing towards 12 nearest-neighbours expected for a simple metallic liquid.
+However, while pressure causes liquid gallium to resemble a simple hard-sphere liquid, as for liquid mercury, even at very high pressures (up to around 26 GPa), it contains many more atomic clusters with low configurational entropy than expected for a simple liquid.

 Isotopes

 Gallium has 30 known isotopes, ranging in mass number from 60 to 89.
 Only two isotopes are stable and occur naturally, gallium-69 and gallium-71.
 Gallium-69 is more abundant: it makes up about 60.1% of natural gallium, while gallium-71 makes up the remaining 39.9%.
 All the other isotopes are radioactive, with gallium-67 being the longest-lived (half-life 3.2617 days).
 Isotopes lighter than gallium-69 usually decay through beta plus decay (positron emission) or electron capture to isotopes of zinc, while isotopes heavier than gallium-71 decay through beta minus decay (electron emission), possibly with delayed neutron emission, to isotopes of germanium.
 Gallium-70 can decay both ways, to zinc-70 or to germanium-70.

 Gallium-67 and gallium-68 (half-life 67.84 min) are both used for imaging in nuclear medicine (see gallium scan).

 Chemical properties

 Gallium is found primarily in the +3 oxidation state.
 The +1 oxidation state is also found in some compounds, although it is less common than it is for gallium's heavier congeners indium and thallium.
 For example, the very stable GaCl_{2} contains both gallium(I) and gallium(III) and can be formulated as Ga^{I}Ga^{III}Cl_{4}; in contrast, the monochloride is unstable above 0 °C, disproportionating into elemental gallium and gallium(III) chloride.
 Compounds containing Ga–Ga bonds are true gallium(II) compounds, such as GaS (which can be formulated as Ga_{2}^{4+}(S^{2−})_{2}) and the dioxane complex Ga_{2}Cl_{4}(C_{4}H_{8}O_{2})_{2}.